needle-mirror/com.unity.ai.navigation/Documentation~/CreateOffMeshLink.md

-# Creating an Off-mesh Link
+# Create an Off-mesh Link

+> [!Important]
+> The OffMesh Link component is deprecated and no longer supported.
+The **Add Component** menu no longer contains the Off-Mesh Link component.
+Use the [NavMesh Link component](./NavMeshLink.md) instead.

 Off-Mesh Links are used to create paths crossing outside the walkable navigation [**mesh**][1] surface.
 For example, jumping over a ditch or a fence, or opening a door before walking through it, can be all described as Off-mesh links.